openedx/enterprise-catalog/docs/getting_started_with_decentralized_devstack.rst

 .. _virtualenv: https://virtualenvwrapper.readthedocs.org/en/latest/

-You will also need to install docker and docker-compose.
+You will also need to install docker.
-The latter can be installed in the venv with `pip install docker-compose`.

 Initialize and Provision
 ------------------------
-    1. Verify that your virtual environment is active before proceeding
+    1. Verify that your virtual environment is active and all requirements installed (`make requirements`) before proceeding
     2. Clone the enterprise-catalog repo and **cd into that directory**
     3. Run the following to provision a new enterprise catalog environment: